ceramicnetwork/docs/docs/clients/javascript/cli.md

 By default, the JS CLI starts a node on the [Clay Testnet](../../learn/networks.md#clay-testnet).
 If you would like to use a different network, you can specify this using the `--network` option.
 View [available networks](../../learn/networks.md).

 ### 4. Configure a node URL (optional)
-It is possible to use the CLI with a remote Ceramic node over HTTP.
+It is possible to use the CLI with a remote Ceramic node over HTTP, instead of a local node.
 To do this, use the `config set` command to set the `ceramicHost` variable to the URL of the node you wish to use.
+You should only do this if you are using the CLI for command line interactions.
+If you are simply using it to spin up a Ceramic node, then you can ignore this step.

 ```bash
 $ ceramic config set ceramicHost 'https://yourceramicnode.com'